Solpeo/pong_tutorial/pong.js.md

             id: 'engine'
         });

 The camera actually renders the scene.
+For a Pong game it shouldn't be scrollable, or a user could drag away the game using their mouse.

         var camera = new Engine.Camera({
-            lookAt: scene
+            lookAt: scene,
+            scrollable: false
         });

 After adding the camera to the viewport, the engine will actually already run.
 If you run the current code it would